f13end/Crypto-Investor-Tools/Contributing.md

 Please follow the instructions below to make a contribution.

-This resource was made by the developers and hackers alike!
+This resource was made by the developers and investors alike!
 We appreciate and recognize all [contributors](#contributors).

 ## Table of Content